sanity-io/sanity/README.md

 </h1>

 <h4 align="center">
   <a href="https://www.sanity.io">Sanity</a> is a real-time content infrastructure.
 The editor, built in JavaScript and React.js, lives in this repo.
-It connects to a scalable, hosted backend featuring a Graph Oriented Query Language (GROQ) and asset pipelines.
+It connects to a scalable, hosted backend featuring a Graph Oriented Query Language (GROQ), asset pipelines and fast edge caches.
 </h4>

 <p align="center">